Tracardi/tracardi-api/docs/hacktoberfest/introduction.md

 - Pick an issue tagged hacktoberfest
 - Fork the repository and start working on your branch
-- Create a Pull Request to the original repo and wait for a code review
+- Create a Pull Request to the original repo and wait for a code review**

-For everyone:
+For everyone else:

 - Go to https://github.com/Tracardi/tracardi-api/blob/0.8.2-dev/docs/hacktoberfest/for_documentators.md